d-dof/survey_in_m2/survey_in_m2.md

 <a name="shokri2017"> </a>[24] Reza Shokri, Marco Stronati, Congzheng Song, and Vitaly Shmatikov.
 Membership inference attacks against machine learning models.
 In *2017 IEEE Symposium on Security and Privacy (S&P)*, pages 3–18, 2017.

 <a name="beygelzimer2010"> </a>[25] Alina Beygelzimer, Daniel J Hsu, John Langford, and Tong Zhang.
-Agnos-tic active learning without constraints.
+Agnostic active learning without constraints.
 In *Advances in Neural Information Processing systems*, pages 199–207, 2010.

 <a name="yashima2019"> </a>[26] Shingo Yashima, Atsushi Nitanda, and Taiji Suzuki.
-Exponential conver-gence rates of classification errors on learning with sgd and random features. *arXiv preprint arXiv:1911.05350*, 2019.
+Exponential convergence rates of classification errors on learning with sgd and random features. *arXiv preprint arXiv:1911.05350*, 2019.

 <a name="peltola2019"> </a>[27] Tomi Peltola, Mustafa Mert Celikok, Pedram Daee, and Samuel Kaski.
 Machine teaching of active sequential learners.
 In *Advances in Neural Information Processing Systems*, pages 11202–11213, 2019.

 <a name="caponnetto2007"> </a>[28] Andrea Caponnetto and Ernesto De Vito.
 Optimal rates for the regularized least-squares algorithm. *Foundations of Computational Mathematics*, 7(3):331–368, 2007.

+<a name="kar2012"> </a>[29] Purushottam Kar and Harish Karnick.
+Random feature maps for dot product kernels.
+In *Artificial Intelligence and Statistics*, pages 583–591, 2012.